< Back

 DeepSeek: https://chat.deepseek.com

-This story touches on a numerous class themes: technical, sociotechnical, and geopolitical.
+This story touches on numerous class themes: technical, sociotechnical, and geopolitical.

 • Does this recontextualize The Bitter Lesson?

-• Was the cost truly that much less than US?
+• Was the cost truly that much less than US models?
+What does “training cost” even include?

-• policy edge notes: geopolitical implications; chip ban; open access
+• Policy: geopolitical implications; chip export bans; open access vs. national security

 The Human-AI Partnership